For each pair of polar coordinates, (c) give the rectangular coor... | Study Prep in Pearson+

 Polar Coordinates

 Polar coordinates represent a point in the plane using a distance from the origin (radius r) and an angle θ measured from the positive x-axis.
-The point is expressed as (r, θ), where r ≥ 0 and θ is typically in degrees or radians.
+The pair (r, θ) specifies the location uniquely, where r ≥ 0 and θ is typically in degrees or radians.

 Recommended video: